erluxman/awesomefluttertips/page2.md

 Dart dev tool is powerful set of debugging and performance tools like Layout Inspector,Timeline, Memory, App Performance,Debugger,Logging & Network monitor.

-Android Stidio : You can open it by clicking dart icon on Run tab when app is runnin in Anadroid Studio
+Android Studio : You can open it by clicking dart icon on Run tab when app is runnin in Anadroid Studio

 VSCode: typing Open Dev Tools in command Pallet.